Traditional or tarted up? No matter how you like it, there's a perfect pineapple tart in Singapore for you.

 11. Thye Moh Chan

 Serving handcrafted Teochew baked goods since 1943, this well-known confectionery also dishes out delectable pineapple pastries as part of its colourful CNY festive offerings.
-If you’re a fan of local flavours, don’t miss out on the mini pineapple pastry with gula melaka-infused pineapple filling.
+A fan of local flavours?
+Then don’t miss out on the pineapple pastry with gula melaka-infused pineapple filling.

 Thye Moh Chan, multiple locations including Chinatown Point and Paragon